yourdevkalki/arbitrum-vibekit/CONTRIBUTIONS.md

 ## Getting Started

 Before you start your work, checkout [open issues](https://github.com/EmberAGI/arbitrum-vibekit/issues) to see if someone is already working on the same topic.
-For big changes or new features, create an issue first to avoid duplicate work, though it's not required for smaller updates.
+For any changes or new features, create an issue first to avoid duplicate work.

 ## Types of Contributions